gamesrc-ver-recreation/audiolib/notes-restoration.md

 From AUDIOLIB and ROTT:
 - Misc. global variables found in locations differing from the originals in the recreated ROTT EXE layout.

+For 1.09 (used in SW 1.0-1.2), there's still a minor difference in FX_SetupCard, but it shouldn't have an impact on the behaviors.

+With 1.1 (Duke3D 1.4-1.5), the generated code should essentially be identical.

 Furthermore, most chances are that paddings between string literals, or possibly less commonly between global variables, will be filled with different